ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 3. Take decisions
 4. Implementation

-To reach consensus when taking decisions, you can make a list of data, listen to the customers’ explanation, compare and see if they fit.
+To reach consensus when taking decisions, you can make a list of data, listen to the customers' explanation, compare and see if they fit.
 This is also a good practice when making presentations.
 Make a list of what you want to say, do the presentation and compare.